9 Tech-Savvy Tips for Safe Web Surfing

 5. Don’t open every email.
 If you get an email from a source you don’t know and trust, delete it – especially if there are files attached.
 Opening executable files can start a new process within the computer that can wreck your entire system.
 Once the process starts, you will often be helpless to stop it.

 7. Use a customized password for your router.
 Leaving your WiFi connection open for others to use is like inviting hackers to take control of your network and infect every device connected to the internet through it.
-But using a password means that the only people who use your network are those who you have allowed access.
+But using a password means that the only people who use your network are those who you have allowed access to.
 Avoid using the default password of the router because it's very easy to hack.
 Create your own and change it regularly.

 8. Shop Smart to Stay Safe Online: When shopping online, whether you are shopping for gifts from an e-commerce site or shopping for computer security and antivirus programs, only shop from merchants that you know and trust.
 This eliminates the risk that someone will steal your credit card or, even worse, steal your identity.

-9. Never save sensitive information, such as your credit card information, social security number, or financial information in your computer.
-If your computer is stolen or infected with a virus, some hacker could have access to the information.
+9. Never save sensitive information, such as your credit card information, social security number, or financial information on your computer.
+If your computer is stolen or infected with a virus, some hackers could have access to the information.
 The same goes for pictures or files.
 If you are not comfortable storing pictures and files in a cloud storage service, consider using some kind of an external hard drive.